-Did you know disabled people are twice as likely to be unemployed?* That’s despite the fact that over one million are both willing and able to work.
-And our research shows that disabled people, on average, are forced to apply for 60% more jobs than non-disabled people.
+Disabled people are twice as likely to be unemployed* despite the fact that there are more than 1 million who can work and want to work.
+Our research also shows disabled people, on average, are forced to apply for 60% more jobs than non-disabled people.

 We think this needs to change.